YashBora21/Statistics-For-DS/README.md

 # 📊 Statistics for Data Science

 Welcome to the **Statistics for Data Science** repository!
-This repo is dedicated to understanding core statistical concepts essential for data analysis, machine learning, and AI.
+This repo is dedicated to understanding core statistical concepts essential for data Science, machine learning, and AI.

 ---